MaKleSoft/spin-select/README.md

-# wheel-select
+# spin-select

-See the [component page](http://maklesoft.github.io/wheel-select/) for more information.
+See the [component page](http://maklesoft.github.io/spin-select/) for more information.